ggalarza1/Mint_case_study/README.md

 The name of the application in this study case is Mint App, it's legal name is Mint Software Inc. Mint was founded in 2006.
 The founder of the company is Aaron Patzer.

-While attending school in his late teens, Aaron Patzer was comingling his business and personal finances.
+While attending school in his late teens, Aaron Patzer was commingling his business and personal finances.
 Roughly spending around an hour, each sunday per week using tools such as Quicken and Microsoft money to reconcile his expenses.
 The idea of mint came about after he forgot to update his finances for 5 months due to school and an excess of work.
 He didn't open Quicken to update anything, when he finally got to his task, he had over 500 uncategorized transactions to deal with.
 Inspired by his dreadful task, Aaron Patzer wanted to make a tool that would help people reconcile their finances in minutes.
 Mint was then born.
 He wanted to create something that was easy to use, efficient, that would help people make better money decisions.

-When it comes to funding, Mint has raised $31.8M in funding over 5 rounds according to Crunchbase.com, the last funding being in Aug.
+When it comes to funding, Mint has raised $31.8M in funding over 5 rounds.
+According to Crunchbase.com, the last funding was on Aug.
 12, 2009.
 Mint has 15 investors.

-* On the Seed Round in Oct 1, 2006, they fundraised $325k with 1 investor.
+* During the Seed Round on Oct 1, 2006, they fundraised $325k with 1 investor.
-* On the Angel Round in Nov 2, 2006, they fundraised $750k with 5 investors.
+* During the Angel Round on Nov 2, 2006, they fundraised $750k with 5 investors.
-* On the Series A in Oct 16, 2007, they fundraised $4.7M with 8 investors.
+* During the Series A, on Oct 16, 2007, they fundraised $4.7M with 8 investors.
-* On the Series B in Mar 5, 2008, they fundraised $12M with 6 investors.
+* During the Series B, on Mar 5, 2008, they fundraised $12M with 6 investors.
-* On the Series C in Aug 12, 2009, they fundraised $14M with 6 investors.
+* During the Series C, on Aug 12, 2009, they fundraised $14M with 6 investors.

 Mint was then acquired by Intuit on September 14, 2009 for $170M.

 ## Business Activities:

 The financial problem the company is trying to solve is financial awareness, financial literacy, and to save time for people that don't have it.
 The founder wanted to create a company that could help people reconcile their bank statements in minutes.
 An application that would be easy to understand, something that would track personal finances and also provide advice on how to save money.
 Help people find good deals such as when is the best time to refinance mortgages and/or student loans.
-The app was also designed to help the consumer answer questions such as where is my money going, and where do i need to budget better?
+The app was also designed to help the consumer answer questions such as where is my money going, and where do I need to budget better?

-According to the companies first strategy plan created by Noah Kagan, the company's intended customers were young professionals, people in debt and new families.
+According to the company's first strategy plan created by Noah Kagan, the company's intended customers were young professionals, people in debt and new families.
 Some of those new families really targeted mothers, who are always finding ways to save.
 Mint's market target has changed throughout the years.
 Market size has changed due to market strategy and goal setting as discussed in Noah Kagan's blog.
 Some of the tactics first utilized at the beginning, focused on it's market target through personal finance bloggers and tech professionals.
 Mint App has reached 20 million downloads.
-The majority of it's customers are located in the US, 92.56% of it's customers, according to SimilarWeb.
+According to SimilarWeb, the majority (92.56%) of Mint's customers are located in the US.

-Mint App offers it's services for free instead of most of their competitors who have fees.
+Mint App offers their services for free instead of most of their competitors who have fees.
 Free TransUnion credit scores have given Mint a competitive advantage over the competitors who offer free services.
-It's also interesting to note, that there is a huge amount of blogs that talk about alternatives to Mint.
-Not sure if this is an advantage to the application, as it appears that there is always someone talking about their products.
+It's also interesting to note that there is a huge amount of blogs that talk about alternatives to Mint.

 When it comes to the technology mint uses, Crunchbase mentions that Mint uses 60 technology products (ex.
 HTML5, Google Analytics, & jQuery).
-It's website alone is utilizing 41 technologies including SPF, Goole Font API, and WordPress.
-Websites such as Stackshare on the otherhand, showcase that Mint utilizes the followig technologies:
+It's website alone is utilizing 41 technologies including SPF, Google Font API, and WordPress.
+Websites such as Stackshare on the other hand, showcase that Mint utilizes the following technologies:
 * Application and Data: PHP, NGINX, Boostrap, Amazon CloudFront
 * Utilities: Mixpanel and ClickTale
 * DevOps: New Relic, Vanish, Salt and AlertBot